Nathanwoodburn/HSDBatcherGUI/README.md

 Easy to use HSD Bidder built on C# .net framework
 **WARNING YOU NEED TO REMEMBER WHAT BID/BLIND YOU ADDED**
-If you don't yu might not be able to reveal your bid.
+If you don't you might not be able to reveal your bid.

 ## Instructions
 1. Create a file for domains to bid on.